 Thus, while business school rankings do reflect in some way or other the ground reality of the quality of business school experience, it is but one factor among many to weigh in your decision of which business school is the best fit for you.

 Read this article to understand the factors you should consider in evaluating business school fit.

 Following are the key takeaways from this article:

-- Business school rankings can serve as a valuable resource of information to understand the strengths and value of a graduate management program at ranked business schools.
+- Business school rankings can serve as a valuable resource of information to understand the strengths and value of a graduate management program

 - The underlying data points used to calculate these rankings are a far more valuable resource that the actual number rank of B-schools.